isg-software/progresspie/README.md

 * `jquery-progresspiesvg-valueDisplay.js`: A content plug-in for displaying values (percent numbers or other values converted to percent, e.g. seconds of a minute) in the center of a ring graph.
 * `progresspiesvgAppl.js`: This is meant to simplify the use for those who do not want to write JavaScript code to apply and configure the plug-in.
 This script file may be included into your HTML (in addition to jQuery and the plug-in above).
 If you do so, you may insert progresspie charts simply by writing HTML, inserting the percent values and assigning some predefined CSS classes or `data`-Attributes.

+## Changes in V3.0.0, backwards compatibility

+TODO: Work in progress, V3.0.0 not yet released nor ready by far.
+But here, during development all breaking changes should be documented in order not to be forgotten in the final release.

+* Previous versions used inline CSS styles (`style` attributes) in the SVG for properties like stroke color or width.
+V3.0.0 now switched to SVG presentation attributes.
+The result looks the same, but this makes a huge difference whenever you want to override styles like the chart color with your own CSS style sheet (and are not using CSS mode): Styles from attributes will be overridden by any CSS declaration, wheras inline CSS styles are preferred over external CSS styles and can only be overridden by `!important` declarations (see [css-tricks.com](https://css-tricks.com/presentation-attributes-vs-inline-styles/)).
+So, if you found yourself styling some aspects like a color scheme for charts or content-plugins in previous versions and had to use `!important` directives in order to make your stylesheets work, you may now omit those.
+	* TODO: Also change all content plug-ins to use attributes instead of inline styles!
+* `animate` option now defaults to CSS transitions instead of SMIL animations.
+If you simply used `animate: true`, your charts will now automatically use CSS transitions instead of SMIL animations.
+One major advantage: Those work in Microsoft's Browsers too, while MS does not support SMIL. _But_ if you have been using the `animate: true` option _and_ had overriden the animation defaults by manipulating `$.fn.progressPie.defaultAnimationAttributes`, your own default will not work any more: That object still exists, but defines the defaults for SMIL animations only!
+TODO More details on how to solve this!

 ## Changes in V2.0.0, backwards compatibility

 Version 2 mostly adds new features like especially: